Territorial claims in the Arctic: Hans Island

 Hans Island is situated in the Nares Strait, a waterway that runs between Ellesmere Island (the northernmost part of Nunavut, Canada) and Greenland.
 The small uninhabited island, sized 1.3 km2, was named for Greenlandic Arctic traveller Hans Hendrik.

 In 1973, Canada and Denmark negotiated the geographic coordinates of the continental shelf, and settled on a delimitation treaty that was ratified by the United Nations on December 17, 1973, and has been in force since March 13, 1974.
 The treaty lists 127 points (by latitude and longitude) from Davis Strait to the end of Robeson Channel, where Nares Strait runs into Lincoln Sea; the border is defined by geodesic lines between these points.
 The treaty does not, however, draw a line from point 122 (80°49′2″N 66°29′0″W) to point 123 (80°49′8″N 66°26′3″W)—a distance of 875 m.
 Hans Island is situated in the centre of this area.

 Danish flags were planted on Hans Island in 1984, 1988, 1995 and 2003.
 The Canadian government formally protested these actions.
 In July 2005, former Canadian defence minister Bill Graham made an unannounced stop on Hans Island during a trip to the Arctic; this launched yet another diplomatic quarrel between the governments, and a truce was called that September.

 Canada had claimed Hans Island was clearly in its territory, as topographic maps originally used in 1967 to determine the island's coordinates clearly showed the entire island on Canada's side of the delimitation line.
 However, federal officials reviewed the latest satellite imagery in July 2007, and conceded that the line went roughly through the middle of the island.
-This presently leaves ownership of the island disputed, with claims over fishing grounds and future access to the Northwest Passage possibly at stake as well.
+This left ownership of the island disputed, with claims over fishing grounds and future access to the Northwest Passage possibly at stake as well.

-As of April 2012, the governments of both countries are in negotiations which may ultimately result in the island being split almost precisely in half.
+As of April 2012, the governments of both countries were in negotiations which ultimately resulted in the island being split almost precisely in half.
 The negotiations ended in November 2012 and gave a more exact border description, but did not solve the dispute over Hans Island.
-One possible resolution would be to treat the island as a condominium.
+One possible resolution was to treat the island as a condominium.

 In 2022, Canada and Denmark resolved the dispute, establishing a land border through Hans Island.